-This is similar to the effect we would find when shop for healthy foods, we trust the FDA to allow appropriate labels for foods.
+This is similar to the effect we would find when shop for healthy foods or check out healthy options, we trust the FDA to allow appropriate labels for foods.
 If we don’t trust the FDA, we have little means of verifying the labels that are allowed, especially while we are in the process of making decisions in the grocery store.

 Our institutional authorities are those that do the research and thinking on our behalf, they tell us what models should work best for us and we put faith in those models.
 This leaves us without additional inquiry.